justpuzey/team-profile-generator/README.md

   ## Tests
   <p><i>Below are examples of current application tests and instructions on how to run them:</i></p>

-  * Tests are performed using Jest
+  * Tests are performed using Jest framework
   * Tests are contained in the __tests__ folder
   * To run test suite, navigate to root folder and enter command: `npm run test`
   * To run specific test file such as Employee, enter command: `npm run test Employee`